 Polynesians are a group of people who are natives of Polynesia (the islands of Polynesia), a vast area of Oceania in the Pacific Ocean.
 They speak Polynesian languages, which are part of the Austronesian language’s family of Oceanic subfamily.

-Polynesians spread through Melanesia quickly, allowing only limited mixing between Austronesian and Papuans, according to the study.
+According to the study, Polynesians spread through Melanesia quickly, allowing only limited mixing between Austronesian and Papuans.

 Things You Need To Know About Polynesian Languages

-Polynesian languages are a group of roughly 30 languages that belong to an Austronesian language family’s Eastern, or Oceanic branch, and are most closely linked to the languages of Melanesia and Micronesia.
+Polynesian languages are a group of roughly 30 languages that belong to an Austronesian language family’s Eastern or Oceanic branch.
+They are most closely linked to the languages of Melanesia and Micronesia.

 Most experts agree that there are roughly thirty Polynesian languages.
-None is spoken by more than 500,000 people, and only around half are used by a thousand or fewer individuals.
+More than 500,000 people speak none, and only around half are used by a thousand or fewer individuals.
 Maori, Tongan, Samoan, and Tahitian are the languages having the most native speakers.

-Despite growing competition from French and English, many Polynesian languages are not in danger of going extinct.
+Despite growing competition from French and English, many Polynesian languages are unlikely to go extinct.
 Even though there was significant attrition among native speakers of Māori and Hawaiian in the nineteenth century, these languages are still used by many people around the globe.

 Do You Know?

-The Polynesian name of Easter Island i.e. Pito in Te Pito-o-te-Henua has been interpreted as ‘the center of the earth,’ however it refers to the umbilical cord, not the navel, and the Pito in Polynesian language is figuratively the ‘extremity,’ not the ‘center.’
+The Polynesian name of Easter Island, i.e., Pito in Te Pito-o-te-Henua, has been interpreted as ‘the center of the earth,’ it refers to the umbilical cord, not the navel, and the Pito in Polynesian language is figuratively the ‘extremity,’ not the ‘center.’

 Who are Samoans?